Milica1985/Phyton-InstacartAnalyses/README.md

 <p>Instacart, an online grocery store already has very good sales, but they want to uncover more information about their sales patterns.
 As an analyst my task was to perform an initial data and exploratory analysis of some of their data in order to derive insights and suggest strategies for better segmentation based on the provided criteria. </p>
 <p><b>Key Questions</b></p>
 <p>The sales team needs to know what the busiest days of the week and hours of the day are (i.e., the days and times with the most orders) in order to schedule ads at times when there are fewer orders.

   •	They want to know if there are specific times in the day when people… spend the most money, as this might inform the type of products they advertise at these times.

-•	Instacart has a lot of products with different price tags.
+•	Instacart has many products with different price tags.
 Marketing and sales want to use simpler price range groupings to help direct their efforts.

 •	Are there certain types of products that are more popular than others?
 The marketing and sales teams want to know which departments have the highest frequency of product orders.

 •	The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
+For example:

-For example: o	What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)? o	Are there differences in ordering habits based on a customer’s loyalty status? o	Are there differences in ordering habits based on a customer’s region?
+o	What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)? o	Are there differences in ordering habits based on a customer’s loyalty status? o	Are there differences in ordering habits based on a customer’s region?